 Equine must be fed appropriately for its age, breed and size to maintain a body condition score of no less than 4.5 and no more than 6 on the Henneke Body Condition Scale.

 Equine may not be bred, raced or placed in the auction pipeline for its entire life.

 If you are interested in adopting a horse...

-Submit an adoption application below and a VEWS representative will be in contact shortly!
+Submit an Adoption Application below, and a VEWS Adoption Team member will be in contact within 24 hours.

 Please note: Many times we receive more than one application to adopt a certain horse.
 Until an adoption contract has been signed and the donation to VEWS for the horse has been paid, the horse will still be considered available to other applicants.
 All other applicants will have the same opportunity to visit the horse.
 After that process, VEWS’ Executive Director will make the decision as to the best situation for the horse.